Keyboard shortcuts

 • Try running the function locally, using sfn function build followed by sfn function run.
 If the function runs into errors while starting up, the STACKIT runtime would never be able to forward requests to it.

 • Make sure you supply valid registry pull credentials.
-Pass --registry-id to sfn function deploy or have one registry ID configured in your stackit-functions.yaml manifest; otherwise, the STACKIT Functions won’t be able to pull your image.
+Otherwise, the STACKIT Functions won’t be able to pull your image.
 You can get the ID of a registry from sfn config registries list.
 See also, Registry access.

 If you still don’t know why your function is failing to start, please get in touch!